isabellajade/matplotlib-challenge/README.md

 ![Box Plot](Pymaceuticals/images/BoxPlot.PNG)

 ## Line Plot
-Below is a line chart representing the tumor volume vs time point for a randomly selected mouse treated with Capomulin.
+Below is a line chart representing the tumor volume size in comparison with each time point tested for a randomly selected mouse treated with Capomulin.

 ![Line Plot](Pymaceuticals/images/LinePlot.PNG)

 ## Scatter Plot
-This scatter plot displays the tumor volume vs mouse weight for mice treated with the Capomulin treatment regimen.
+This scatter plot displays the tumor volume and mouse weight for all mice treated with the Capomulin treatment regimen.

 ![Scatter Plot](Pymaceuticals/images/ScatterPlot.PNG)

 ## Correlation and Regression
-Below is the calculated correlation coefficient and linear regression model for mouse weight and average tumor volume for the Capomulin treatment regimen.
+Below is the calculated correlation coefficient and linear regression model for mouse weight and average tumor volume for all mice treated with the Capomulin treatment regimen.

 ![Correlation and Regression](Pymaceuticals/images/CorrAndRegress.PNG)